dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 ## Introduction

-If you have reached that far in this guide this means that your kernel should have all the basic components to start to add new features to it, and probably to make it more interactive with the users.
-In this chapter we are going to explore some features that can be added to our operating system (not only the kernel).
-It is going to be just a very high level overview explaining what are the prerequisites and a short explanation of the process involved for developing it.
+If you have reached this far in the book, your kernel should have all the basic components needed to start adding some of the more exciting features.
+This means turning your project from a kernel and into an *operating system*: i.e. making it more useful and interactive.
+In this chapter we are going to explore some features that can be added to our operating system.
+This will be a high level overview, and not as in-depth as the previous parts.

-But at this point of development any feature can be added, and it is up to you what direction your kernel should take, so what you find here are just ideas, but then it's up to you.
+At this point in development any feature can be added, and it's up to you what direction your kernel goes.
+While we're going to list a few suggestions of where you might want to explore next, they are merely that: suggestions.

-## CLI
+## Command Line Interface

-One of the way to interact with users is through a CLI (Command Line Interface), that is usually presented by a blinking underscore symbol, waiting for some user input (usually via keyboard).
+One of the way to interact with users is through a CLI (command line interface).
+This is usually presented by a blinking cursor (usually in the shape of an underscore) and waiting for some user input (usually via keyboard).

-The user provide a command, and the CLI executes it, providing output if necessary.
-Examples of CLI are \*nix Bash, zsh, Windows command line prompt, etc. A command line basically receives input in the form of line/s of text, the commands usually are either builtin within the cli (this means functions in the code), or executable files that are somewhere in a file system.
+The user inputs a command and the CLI executes it, providing output if necessary.
+Examples of CLI are \*nix Bash, zsh, Windows command line prompt, etc. A command line basically receives input in the form of line/s of text.
+The commands are either built into the CLI itself, or extern programs located somewhere in a filesystem.

 ### Prerequisites

 To implement a shell we need at least the following parts of the kernel implemented:

-* A video output (either using framebuffer, or legacy vga driver)
+* A video output (either using framebuffer, or legacy vga driver).
-* Keyboard driver implemented with at least one layout working
+* A keyboard driver implemented with at least one layout working.
-* From a library point of view string input, comparisons and manipulating functions are needed.

-If you want to run executables files too, and not only builtin commands then you need also:
+* Functions for working with strings: the common comparison and manipulation ones.

+In order to run external programs, you will also need:

-* The VFS layer implemented
+* The VFS layer implemented.
-* At least a file system supported (if you have followed this guide so far, you should have the USTar format implemented)
+* At least one file system supported.
+If you've been following along you'll have a tempfs that uses USTar which provides everything you need.
-* Support for at least one type of executable files and functions to execute them.
+* A program loader capable of loading executable files and running them.

-Ideally when most of the commands are executed by the shell should spawn a new process/thread to be executed, so it could  be useful to have a fork/exec (or equivalent) mechanism implemented.
+Ideally when most of the commands are executed by the shell should spawn a new process/thread to be executed, so fork/exec (or equivalent) is useful to have implemented.

-### Implementing a cli
+### Implementing a CLI

 The basic idea of a command line is pretty simple, it takes a string in input, parse it and execute it if possible.
 Usually the workflow involves three steps:

 * The first one is splitting the string, to separate the command from the arguments (the command is always the first word on the line
-* Then check if the string is builtin, if yes it executes the function associated
+* Then check if the string is builtin, and execute the internal function if it is.
-* Otherwise search it in the FS, usually a shell will have a list of places to search for executables (i.e. the PATH variable in unix environment) and if an executable with the command name is found executes it, otherwise an error is returned (most likely: `command not found`)
+* Otherwise search for it as a program within the VFS.
+Usually a shell will have a list of places to search for executables (i.e. the PATH variable in unix environment) and if an executable with the command name is found executes it, otherwise an error is returned (most likely: `command not found`).

-Now probably our cli will have several builtin-command, so they should be stored somewhere, depending on the number of them we can simply use an array and search it looking for the command, otherwise another idea could be implementing a hashmap in this way we don't need to search the entire array for every command entered.
-Implementing a hashmap is beyond the scope of this book, but if you are not familiar with this kind of structure, the idea is that every command will be converted into a number using a custom hash function, and the number will indicate the index into an array.
-A good idea to represent a command is to use a simple data structure that contains at least two informations: the command name, and the function it points to.
+Now our cli will probably have several builtin commands, so these should be stored somewhere.
+Depending on the number of them we can simply use an array, but a more advanced solution would be to use a hashmap for more consistent lookup times.
+Implementing a hashmap is beyond the scope of this book, but if you are not familiar with this kind of structure the idea is that every command will be converted into a hash (a special number) using a custom hash function.
+This number can then be used as an index into an array.
+A good idea to represent a command is to use a simple data structure that contains at least two pieces of information: the command name, and the function it points to.

-So if the command is found, we can just call the function associated with it, but if not now we need to search for it on the file system.
-Now in this case there are two scenarios:
+If the command is found we can just call the function associated with it.
+If it's not found, then we have to search the filesystem.
+In this case there are two scenarios:

-* The input command is an absolute path, so we just need to search for the file on the given path, and execute it (returning an error if the file is not present)
+* The input command is an absolute path, so we just need to search for the file on the given path, and execute it (returning an error if the file is not present).
 * It is just a command, with no path, so in this case we can decide wheter to return an error or, like many other shells do, search for it in the current directory first, and then into one or more folders where the shell expects to find them, and only if it is not found in any of them return an error.

-For the second point we can decide to have the paths hardcoded in the code, or a good idea is to add a support for some environment variables mechanism.
-Environment variables are just named variables used to store some information useful to the process or the shell, they are not mandatory to be implemented, and usually they are external to the shell (they are implemented normally in the process/threads).
+For the second point we can decide to have the paths hardcoded in the code, or a good idea is to add a support for a mechanism that allows the user to set these paths: environment variables.

+Environment variables are just named bits of data used to store some information useful to the current process.
+They are not mandatory to be implemented, and usually they are external to the shell (they are implemented normally in the process/threads).
 The form of env variables is similar to:

 ```
 NAME_OF_VARIABLE=value